Benjamin-Chupik/Hydraulic_Grade_Line_Grapher/README.md

 The output of the code is  a graph for each path that is displayed in a figure as well as if line ~(68) is uncommented, a .eps for each figure named (*PathName*_HydraulicGradeLine).
 Each figure has the hydraulic grade line as well as every node circled.
 The code to change this or the graphs looks is around line 59.

+The csv is an example that sould make the code run as is.
+Change the file name on line 19.